CiscoOpenSource/CiscoOpenSourceTutorials/OpenStackLiberty/README.md

 ### MariaDB SQL Database
 ```
-sudo apt-get install mariadb-server # python-pymysql didn't work
+sudo apt-get install mariadb-server python-pymysql
 ```
-I tried to find the package by running:
+__Note: If the python-pymysql package can't be found try running apt-get update and then apt-get upgrade_

+#### Tangent
+At this point I took a tangent, which I shouldn't have and ended up running a few unnecessary commands:
 ```
 sudo apt-cache pkgnames python | grep sql
 ```